Felix-87/phase_1_project/README.md

 ## Summary of conclusions including three relevant findings

-1. The Unknown aircraft category has the highest frequency being of private enterprise.
-The high frequencies of Unknown is as a result of imputing missing values by use of placeholder 'Unknown', this is interpreted to mean that the imputed values(missing values) were significant the dataset originally.
-It is evident that, there more low risk airplanes(approximately 75%) are operated for private(personal) enterprises compared to those in business enterprise.
+1. Aircrafts for personal purpose has the highest frequency.
+This implies that low risk aircrafts are majorly operated for private enterprises than for business enterprises.

 2. The interpretation of the above visual is that; those aircrafts with low risk are majorly operated for personal(private) enterprises.
+Cessna aircrafts has the highest frequency for personal purpose whereas Piper aircrafts have the highest frequency in business purpose.

 3. Cessna make appears to be of a lowest risk aircraft.
 This can be extracted to show which purpose (business or personal) has the lowest risk.